National Indigenous Peoples Day

 Today is National Indigenous People’s Day, a day to honour and celebrate the contributions of Indigenous People to Canada.
 The City of St. Catharines and Niagara region is the traditional home to many First Nations, Metis and Inuit Peoples.
 The land is the traditional territory of the Haudenosaunee and Anishinaabe peoples, many of whom continue to live and work here today.

-The Niagara territory is covered by the Upper Canada Treaties and is within the land protected by the Dish with One Spoon Wampum agreement.
+The Niagara territory is covered by the Upper Canada Treaties and the Dish with One Spoon Wampum agreement.

-This land acknowledgement is important: it reminds us that our great standard of living is directly related to the resources and friendship of Indigenous people in our community – and indeed across the nations.
+This land acknowledgement is a statement that is important to reminds us that our great standard of living is directly related to the resources and friendship of Indigenous people in our community – and indeed across the nations.

 Our region’s history with First Nations is a vital part of our city’s cultural fabric, heritage and our shared future.